Carrabelle History Museum

 Artifacts and photos of various local industries such as seafood, logging, and gas stations that have supported the economy of Carrabelle through the years.
 This exhibit contains interesting artifacts like oyster tongs, hand made nets and oars and a cat face cutter that was used to get the rosin out of pine trees to make turpentine, tar and pitch.

-Photos and artifacts of Carrabelle families from the pioneer days to the present containing a butter churn, a cast iron stove, an old wash board and more.
+Photos and artifacts of Carrabelle families from the pioneer days to the present containing a butter churn, an old ice box, and more.

 Highlights items such as the original “World’s Smallest Police Station”.
-This exhibit also contains historic photos, books, scrapbooks, and newspapers about Carrabelle as well as a collection of the oldest city records available.
+This exhibit highlights some of the notable people of Carrabelle including famous baseball player, Buck O'Neil and a new display honoring five military veterans representing WWI, WWII, Korean War and Vietnam War.
+This exhibit also contains historic photos, books, scrapbooks about Carrabelle as well as a collection of the oldest city records available.

 Participation in Museum Day is open to any tax-exempt or governmental museum or cultural venue on a voluntary basis.
 Smithsonian magazine encourages museum visitation, but is not responsible for and does not endorse the content of the participating museums and cultural venues, and does not subsidize museums that participate.